somnath090/somnath090/README.md

-Find WI123 replace with ${#Project#hotelCode} in the below JSON and JSON minify below JSON {
+Find WI123 replace with ${#Project#hotelCode} in the below JSON and JSON minify below JSON and
+Find " replace with \"
+{
   "messageTimestamp": "2025-01-23T16:28:10.086Z",
   "eventMessageType": "SUPER_ENRICHED_PROPERTY_CONTRACT_STATUS_CHANGE",